Getting a Job in 2019: Social Media, Soft Skills and College Grads

 Two very important trends will impact every graduating college senior planning to enter the job market.

-First, according to Jobvite, 73% of recruiters have hired a candidate through social media and 93% will review a candidate’s social profile before making a hiring decision.
+First, according to recent surveys, 73% of recruiters have hired a candidate through social media, 93% will review a candidate’s social profile before making a hiring decision, and 57% will not grant an interview to an applicant that cannot be found online.

 Second, according to NACE, the top 5 skills/attributes employers are seeking in candidates are leadership, team player, strong written communications, problem solving and work ethic.